 1991 – today

-The modern version was an artistic rework of the emblem from 1912 when an image of a capital letter with two small characters inside was first proposed.
-In this case, they are located diagonally and read from top to bottom.
-In the world of sports, there is a scandal associated with this logo, because it is believed that the designer deliberately made “o” look like “e,” which gives the word “Sox” a completely different meaning.
-Despite the discrepancies, the management decided to leave the ambiguous symbol to draw attention to the club’s name.
-This is how the current version appeared – a stylized inscription without a graphic part.
+The modern version became an artistic reinterpretation of the emblem in 1912 when the image of the capital letter with two small symbols inside was first proposed.
+In this case, they are positioned diagonally and read from top to bottom.
+In the sports world, this emblem is associated with scandal because it is believed that the designer intentionally made the letter “o” similar to “e,” giving the word “Sox” a completely different meaning.
+Despite the discrepancies, the management kept the ambiguous symbol to draw attention to the club’s name.
+Thus, the current version appeared: a stylized inscription without a graphic element.

 Font and Colors

-The franchise owners did not follow the beaten path and did not use the image of socks in the team symbolism.
-After renaming, they took the name for the logo as it is – in the form of an inscription.
-The word is short, consists of only three characters, and looks beautiful on baseball paraphernalia.
+The franchise owners did not follow the beaten path or use socks as part of the team’s symbolism.
+Renaming themselves, they took the logo name in its current form as an inscription.
+The word is short, consisting of just three symbols, and looks beautiful on baseball paraphernalia.

-This is a textual emblem; therefore, the artists paid great attention to the word part.
-They skillfully combined graphics and text, choosing an Old English typeface for the inscription that resembles Gotham Bold.
-The letters are arranged in three levels: the upper one is “S” (with a double line and an elongated tail), the second one is “O” (with rectangular corners), the lower one is “X” (with characteristic serifs).
+This is a textual emblem, so the artists paid great attention to the verbal part.
+They skillfully combined graphics and text, choosing an Old English font reminiscent of Gotham Bold for the inscription.
+The letters are arranged in three levels: the upper “S” (with a double line and elongated tail), the second “O” (with rectangular angles), and the lower “X” (with characteristic serifs).

-The logo palette includes all the main colors of the franchise – black, silver, white.
-The letters are written first; the second serves as a background and divides half the bend of the first character, the third is a border.
+The logo’s palette includes all the franchise’s primary colors: black, silver, and white.
+The letters are written first, the second serves as the background and divides half of the bend of the first symbol, and the third acts as a frame.

-The modern Sox baseball team logo features three diagonal letters from top to bottom.
-They are made in the Old English style (this is what the first emblems were) with graceful lines, small points, and convolutions.
-The symbols are superimposed on each other, so the center o is not visible.
+The modern Sox baseball team logo consists of three diagonal letters arranged from top to bottom.
+It is done in Old English style (just like the first emblems) with elegant lines, small dots, and bends.
+The symbols are superimposed, so the central letter o is not visible.